 What will you find there?
 Country summaries are a detailed country by country break down of all the information that's really handy to know in the planning stage or simply for a vicarious trip.
 A whole load of information - constantly updated and added to - more succinct than could (if they featured it) be found in regular travel guides.
-Regions featured: Australia and the Pacific; North and South Asia; South East Asia & Indochina; Central, South & North America; East, West, North & Southern Africa; The Middle East.
+Regions featured: Australia and the Pacific; North and South Asia; South East Asia & Indochina; Central, South & North America; East, West, North & Southern Africa; The Middle East; The CIS and the Caribbean.
 Up to-date topical facts and tips - now you have no reason for apprehension or ill planning.

 A selection of recommended travel resources: planning guides, guide books, travel reading.
 Regions covered: Pre-trip planning, Africa, Asia, Australia, New Zealand & Pacific & Latin America.
 Also insurance and hostel/guesthouse booking.

-A collection of several hundred links; a few well organized essential links and tons more be sides for you to wade through, but all assured of quality.
+A collection of several hundred links; a few well organized essential links and tons more for you to wade through.
 If you have a web page yourself and have enjoyed this site, please create a link to it and pass on the word.
-Conversely you can recommend your link (please note commercial sites will not be listed unless truly worthy and we can link up - I am looking for sites like this one, by travellers for other travellers) if you can't already find it.
+Conversely you can recommend your link (please note commercial sites will not be listed unless truly worthy and we can link up - we are looking for sites like this one, by travellers for other travellers) if you can't already find it.

 A taste of some places around the global.
 Many of the hundreds of images that were posted need up-dating, so for now it is a selection of the best.